jaydenmilne/jaydenmilne.github.io/_posts/2018-06-29-windows-10-lumia-435-tmobile.md

 ---

 ## Background
-So, I was perusing eBay one day when I [found this guy selling Lumia 435s for $18(!!)](https://www.ebay.com/itm/Microsoft-Lumia-435-Nokia-8GB-White-T-Mobile-Clean-IMEI-Excellent-Cond-0017/).
+So, I was on eBay one day when I [found this guy selling Lumia 435s for $18(!!)](https://www.ebay.com/itm/Microsoft-Lumia-435-Nokia-8GB-White-T-Mobile-Clean-IMEI-Excellent-Cond-0017/).
-So, after checking to make sure that the Lumia 435 is on the [official Windows 10 upgrade list](https://www.microsoft.com/en-us/windows/windows-10-mobile-upgrade), I bought one and immediately loaded installed the Upgrade Advisor
+So, after checking to make sure that the Lumia 435 is on the [official Windows 10 upgrade list](https://www.microsoft.com/en-us/windows/windows-10-mobile-upgrade), I bought one and tried to update it to Windows 10.

 ### Just Checking For Updates
-So, I fire up my shiny refurbished 435 and check for updates:
+So, I fire up my new 435 and check for updates:

 <img src="/assets/posts/2018-06-29-windows-10-lumia-435-tmobile/update-1.jpg" height="30%" width="30%" alt="No updates are available???">